radiodee1/ascii-corpus/README.md

   --example EXAMPLE     designate an example to include in prompt output. (default:
                         -1)
 ```
-- Individual experimentation is necessary for good results, but the following code is a good starting spot.
+- Individual experimentation is necessary for good results, but the following code is a good starting point.

 ```
 ./one-line.py --prompt --lines 10 --example 3